 If this is your first time applying in our new application system, please create a login and password.
 You may use this login and password for all future trips you apply for (and we hope to see you on LOTS of GFR trips!!)

-July 15, 2023 (Saturday): Plan to arrive in Uganda’s Entebbe International Airport on or before Saturday, July 1, 2023.
+July 15, 2023 (Saturday): Plan to arrive in Uganda’s Entebbe International Airport on or before Saturday, July 15, 2023.
 We will have dinner with the team in a very nice hotel, a 5-minute cab ride from the airport.
-(Dinner provided).
+(Dinner on your own).

 July 16, 2023 (Sunday): This is the official start of the GFR trip.
 Join the team for Sunday breakfast in hotel, before we are driven by van from Entebbe to Lugazi (3 hours’ drive) to a simple but comfortable guesthouse where we will spend the rest of our 6 nights’ stay.
 Local women will cook delicious Ugandan cuisine here for us each day.

 July 17, 2023 (Monday): We will tour a local school and then offer a health- screening clinic for the students.
 Our local NGO director will share his insights about Ugandan culture and history in an informative afternoon talk as well.